dvcoders/15fa-intro-web/workshop/README.md

 ##Clients
 **NOTE** : every **GET** method request can be made with **browsers**

+For this work shop you have the option of using either Postman or curl.
+Postman is an easy graphical chrome app, while CURL is a command line program, built in to Mac and Linux.
+You can use either, but Postman is reccommended for beginners:

 * Postman
   * https://chrome.google.com/webstore/detail/postman-rest-client-short/mkhojklkhkdaghjjfdnphfphiaiohkef?hl=en (Old version)
   * https://www.getpostman.com (New version)